bubdm/jerrycurl-1/README.md

 ```
 To learn more about the CLI, type in `jerry help`.

-### MVC design
+### MVC setup
 Jerrycurl features a variant of the model-view-controller pattern made specifically for the relational world and its most prized asset: the SQL language.
 Each project consists of a selection of models, accessors and queries/commands, as per the CQS pattern.

 #### Model layer
-The model is a collection of simple data records and provides the structure for interacting with data and metadata on either the object side or the database side.
-It usually combines a representation of the database in a familiar class-per-table fashion along with whatever customized data views you might need.

-You can create views through composition with support for both unary properties (one-to-one mapping) or n-ary lists (one-to-many mapping).
+The model is rooted in the classes we generated with the CLI above and represented in the familiar class-per-table way.

 ```csharp
 // Database.cs